 It all starts with Amanda VandenBosch.
 While many of you may already know her as the owner of the Tumalo Coffeehouse, you may not realize that she is alpaca royalty!
 Amanda has been a Senior AOA Halter and Fleece Judge and an Alpaca Judge Trainer and Instructor in the United States for over 20 years and has one of the world’s most sought-after breeding programs on her farm Flying Dutchman Alpacas.
 Amanda literally helped write the book on alpaca judging and is the brainchild behind Innovative Fleece Assessment, the new judging program designed to help breeders of all grades of alpaca usher in a new era focused on a sustainable alpaca industry.
-Amanda also serves on the board of Quechua Benefit, a nonprofit organization dedicated to social justice for the Quechua people living in highland Peru.
+Amanda also served on the board of Quechua Benefit, a nonprofit organization dedicated to social justice for the Quechua people living in highland Peru.

 In late 2019, professional travel and landscape photographer, videographer and virtual reality producer Wasim Muklashy was asked by Quechua Benefit to join them on their annual tour of Peru’s Altiplano.
 He was tasked with documenting the humanitarian projects that Quechua Benefit was involved in with indigenous populations in the Andes, as well as to capture various alpaca farms in their habitats of origin.
 Perhaps most crucially, Wasim was tasked with capturing the magic of a chaccu, an ancient Incan Sun God ritual involving the vicuńa, the rare distant cousin of the alpaca that produces amongst the finest fiber in the world.
 It was here that he met Amanda, who was one of the tour guides on that trip.
 They struck a friendship that ultimately led to his living on her farm during 2020-2021 and immersing himself in all things alpaca.